hilca44/c-cad/README.md

 - c-cad creates 3d models
 - input is only via text lines with special terminologie

-c-cad can not
+c-cad cannot
 -------------
-- can not working with lines and arcs
+- working with lines and arcs
-- can not create dimensions
+- create dimensions

 Example
 ------